 Muhammad Ali openly attacked American racism at a time when the nation’s black athletes and celebrities were expected to acquiesce, to thank the white power structure that gave them the opportunity to earn wealth and celebrity, and to otherwise keep their mouths shut.

 Jackie and Me - 9 months ago

 I’m excited to see how people react to the new Ken Burns documentary on Jackie Robinson–not only because I think it’s great work but also because I’m always curious to see how people respond when their myths are challenged.
 I … Continue reading →

-Sing a Song of Birth Control - one year ago
+Sing a Song of Birth Control - 2 years ago